x-linearising/blockchat/README.md

 Make sure to run a boostrap node instance first.

 ### Run as boostrap (on port specified in `constants.py`):
-python3 app.py -b
+`python3 app.py -b --no-file`

 ### Run as normal node:
-python3 app.py -p <insert port here\>
+`python3 app.py -p <insert port here\> --no-file`

+### Reading transactions from files
+If you want the nodes to automatically execute the transactions specified in the files of the `\input` directory, you can omit the `--no-file` flag.

 ## Setting block capacity and maximum nodes
 You can set your own block capacity and the maximum number of nodes